 Since networks are unreliable and applications fail, it is often necessary to have some kind of “processing acknowledgement”.
 Sometimes it is only necessary to acknowledge the fact that a message has been received.
 Sometimes acknowledgements mean that a message was validated and processed by a consumer, for example, verified as having mandatory data and persisted to a data store or indexed.

 This situation is very common, so AMQP 0.9.1 has a built-in feature called message acknowledgements (sometimes referred to as acks) that consumers use to confirm message delivery and/or processing.
 If an application crashes (the AMQP broker notices this when the connection is closed), and if an acknowledgement for a message was expected but not received by the AMQP broker, the message is re-queued (and possibly immediately delivered to another consumer, if any exists).

 Having acknowledgements built into the protocol helps developers to build more robust software.

 AMQP 0.9.1 is structured as a number of methods.
 Methods are operations (like HTTP methods) and have nothing in common with methods in object-oriented programming languages.
 AMQP methods are grouped into classes.
 Classes are just logical groupings of AMQP methods.
 The AMQP 0.9.1 reference can be found on the RabbitMQ website.

 The operations above form logical pairs: exchange.declare and exchange.declare-ok, exchange.delete and exchange.delete-ok.
-These operations are “requests” (sent by clients) and “responses” (sent by brokers in response to the aforementioned “requests”).
+These operations are “requests” and “responses” .

 As an example, the client asks the broker to declare a new exchange using the exchange.declare method: